 Did You Know?

-When zooming in on the top of New York Magazine to the heading; Honeywell & Cootes, the next title down is Mystery vs. History: is it better not to know?, a reference to a later episode.
+When zooming in on the top of New York Magazine to the heading, after title Mystery vs History, there is a reference to a past episode with the Marshall's joke "Willem...
+Dafoe".
 See more

 Marshall watches the first beercules video on the internet.
 Visible on the upper right hand corner is the second video, however this does not get created until after he views the first one.
 See more